uwics/c-tutorial-1-horoscope/README.md

 * Print the user's birthday (month and day) and horoscope.
 * Write a horoscope for each sign.

-Bonus `50 points`
+Bonus `20 points`
 -------------------
-* Decorate your output and/or create your own loading screen function.
+* Decorate your output and/or create your own loading screen function. `5 points`
-* Allow the program to enter more than one birthdays at a time, using a `WHILE` or `FOR` loop
+* Allow the program to enter more than one birthdays at a time, using a `WHILE` or `FOR` loop `15 points`